My mummy I'm a miracle!

 ALL Might she be a little brighter the norm?
 I know to boys it's form!

-ALL & ALL PARENTS My says I'm a miracle One look at my face, and plain to see.
-Ever since the day doc chopped the cord, It's been clear there's no peer for a miracle me!
-My says I'm a miracle That I'm as tiny and as as a mirror ball.
-You can be all cynical, but it's a empirical.
-There's never been a miracle, a miracle, a as me!
+ALL CHILDREN & ALL My mummy I'm a miracle One look at my face, and plain to see. since the day doc chopped the umbilical cord, It's been clear there's no for a miracle like me!
+My mummy says I'm a That I'm as tiny and as shiny as a ball.
+You can be all cynical, but a truth empirical.
+There's never a miracle, a miracle, a miracle as me!

-(Spoken) A baby Mrs. Wormwood, a child, the precious gift the natural can bestow upon us has been to you.
-A new human being, a life, a person.
-A wonderful new is about to come into your and bring you love and and happiness and wonder.
+(Spoken) A baby Mrs. Wormwood, a child, the precious gift the natural can upon us has been handed to you.
+A brand new being, a life, a person.
+A wonderful new person is about to your life and bring you love and magic and and wonder.

 MRS. (Spoken) Ooooowwwwwww! 'ell!